-Figure 2-c Finite Element Mesh
+Figure 5-2 c Finite Element Mesh

-The wall acts as one way in the Y-direction.
-So, strip of 4 ft width is analyzed.
+It is assumed that the wall acts as a one-way system in the Y-direction.
+Therefore, strip of 1 ft width is modeled.
 The origin of the XY plane will be located at the lower left-hand corner of the wall.
-Two-foot square elements will be used; thus, the grid system consists of three grid lines, two feet apart, in the X-direction and eight grid lines in the Y-direction.
-The finite element mesh is shown in figure (2.c).
+The grid system consists of two grid lines, one foot apart, in the X-direction and nineteen grid lines in the Y-direction.